pankod/svelte-boilerplate/documentation/docs/dotenv-usage.md

-This boilerplate uses dotenv plugin to expose environment variables to the Svelte runtime configuration.
+This boilerplate uses babel-plugin-inline-dotenv to expose environment variables to the Svelte runtime configuration.

-Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.

 After defining keys in the .env file, you can reach the same keys from file.
 ```